kubedb/docs/docs/guides/pgbouncer/cli/cli.md

 `kubectl edit` command allows users to directly edit any KubeDB object.
 It will open the editor defined by _KUBEDB_EDITOR_, or _EDITOR_ environment variables, or fall back to `nano`.

-Lets edit an existing running PgBouncer object to setup [Monitoring](/docs/guides/pgbouncer/monitoring/using-coreos-prometheus-operator.md).
+Let's edit an existing running PgBouncer object to setup [Monitoring](/docs/guides/pgbouncer/monitoring/using-coreos-prometheus-operator.md).
 The following command will open PgBouncer `pgbouncer-demo` in editor.

 ```console
 $ kubectl edit pb pgbouncer-demo